Cycls/cycls-py/README.md

 ```

 > [!IMPORTANT]
-> Pick a unique handle, as Cycls maintains a global namespace for handle names
+> Choose a unique name for your app, similar to selecting a Twitter/X handle.
+This becomes your app's global identifier on the Cycls platform (e.g., `@app-name`).

-The `@cycls(handle)` decorator registers the app function with the unique handle `@spark`.
+The `@cycls(handle)` decorator registers the app name and function (entry point). `cycls.push()` command streams the app to https://cycls.com in development mode.
+If you want to try a running app now (production mode), visit https://cycls.com/@spark.

 > [!NOTE]
 > Your apps are streamed directly from your infrastructure, giving you full control over your data and deployment

-`cycls.push()` command streams the app to the link https://cycls.com/@spark:dev in development mode.

-Visit https://cycls.com/@spark to try the app in production mode.

 ## 📖 Documentation
 For more detailes and instructions, visit our documentation at [docs.cycls.com](https://docs.cycls.com/).